-Choosing counter tops materials can be frustrating!
-You have many choices, but often you also have to weed through a bunch of marketing hype, conflicting or incomplete information.
-On kitchen counter top comparison - page 1 you read an overview of the most popular surfaces.
+Choosing countertop materials can be fun and frustrating!
+You have many choices, but you also have to dig beneath marketing messages and decipher conflicting or incomplete information.

-On this page we'll compare and take an in-depth look at the Top 3 surfaces where most of the consumer confusion is centered.
+On this page.... we'll make an in-depth analysis and discuss the Top 3 surfaces causing most of the consumer confusion...
+Granite vs. Quartz vs. Corian.

-Despite marketing efforts by makers of quartz countertops to convince you otherwise, there isn’t any significant difference regarding performance, function, cleaning or price between granite and Silestone, Zodiaq, Cambria countertops or other brands of quartz counter tops.
+Despite marketing efforts by quartz manufacturers to convince you otherwise, there isn’t any significant difference regarding performance, function, cleaning or price between granite countertops and Silestone, Zodiaq, Caesarstone, Cambria countertops or other quartz countertop brands.

-Or sealing granite countertops can be a one-time deal if you use the more advanced SenGuard Permanent Bond Sealer.
+Sealing granite countertops can be a ONE-TIME deal, if you use the more advanced Permanent Bond Sealer.

-When shopping for granite (or any stone) all you need to do is perform the simple water test to determine how absorbent a stone is and whether it may need sealing.
+When shopping for natural stone all you need to do is perform the simple water test to determine how absorbent the stone is and whether it may need sealing.

-Thus, the "sealing" issue is not a relevant factor when deciding between these two counter tops materials.
+Thus, the "sealing" issue is not a relevant factor when deciding between these two countertop materials.

-And it doesn't take a closet full of special chemicals to protect your granite and keep its luster as Cambria and other quartz counter top manufacturers suggest on their websites.
+And it doesn't take a closet full of special chemicals to protect your granite counters or keep its luster as Cambria countertops and other quartz countertop manufacturers suggest on their websites.

 Hey, to their credit they are just trying to effectively market their product.

-And the same can be said about quartz.
-Care and cleaning is equally easy for either of these counter tops materials.
+And the same can be said about quartz and Corian.
+Care and cleaning is equally easy for either of these countertop materials.

-As mentioned Silestone and other quartz counter tops have a limited color palette compared to granite, but a broad range is available to suit many design themes.
+As mentioned, Silestone and other quartz countertops have narrower color palette compared to granite, but still a broad range of colors is available to suit any kitchen design theme.

 Granite enjoys a greater "prestige" due to it's natural uniqueness and is, therefore, typically perceived as having greater value in the minds of most homeowners and buyers.

 Although, it is now common to see Silestone and other quartz counters used in high-end installations as well.